Medicines That Heal but Can Harm: Pharmacogenetics (PGx)

 • Genetics and weight gain

-Doctor in a white coat with a stethoscope around her neck, using a tablet on a couch.
+A medical professional in a white coat with a stethoscope around their neck, sitting and looking at a digital tablet.

 Download our detailed guide on how genetic factors influence weight gain and management.
 Understand the science behind your body’s responses to diet and exercise.